 A good leader, no matter where they sit in the organization, is critical in tough times.
 In good times, it can be easier to overlook lackluster leadership.
 But when things are difficult, the cracks in the foundation become apparent.
 In change leadership, a good leader is one who has a preventative, proactive, responsive mindset and can meet the new challenges of day-to-day work in this environment.

 Neuroscience research tells us that uncertainty, like what we’re facing now, triggers a threat response in our brains.
 That threat response is harmful because it causes emotional and physical stress and negatively impacts our decision making.
-As leaders who are thinking preventatively, proactively, and responsively, we need to create certainty where we can, even if it is in small things, like schedule consistency or a daily wellness check-in.
+As leaders and drivers of change who are thinking preventatively, proactively, and responsively, we need to create certainty where we can, even if it is in small things, like schedule consistency or a daily wellness check-in.
 And when it comes to “bad news”, don’t hold onto it waiting for the “perfect” time to announce it.
 Human imagination is wondrous and creative.
 Unfortunately, this means speculating on what might be, causes a lot more stress and harm than simply knowing the facts.
 Just make sure to deliver the message empathetically with the psychological well-being of the recipient in mind.

 Relatedly, good communication rarely happens in an email.
 The most impactful leadership moments I have seen have been when a leader intentionally opened the door to have transparent and honest conversations.
 Sometimes, that even requires saying, “I don’t know.
 I’ll get you an answer”.
 As leaders, we find it hard when we don’t have all of the answers, but if there’s anything we should have learned from this experience, it is that no one person can know the right answer all of the time—and we have to be okay with that.
 Sometimes, we are wrong.
 Mistakes are made.
 Data are missing.
 But a good leader knows how be responsive, to own those mistakes and move on.